US Right-To-Work States — Guide for 2025

 What is a right-to-work law?

-According to the Federal Reserve Board, the right-to-work law in the US is a law that says that workers are not required to join a union at their workplaceas a condition of their employment.
+The right-to-work law in the US is a law that says that workers aren’t required to join a union at their workplace nor pay any union dues “as a condition of their employment.”

-In other words, in the United States, a right-to-work law is a law that gives workers the freedom to choose whether they want to join a labor union at the company they are working for or not.
+In other words, a right-to-work law is a US law that gives workers the freedom to choose whether they want to join a labor union at the company they are working for or not.

-According to the abovementioned source, if workers are represented by unions, such employees have to pay union dues.
+According to the said source, if workers are represented by unions, such employees are obliged to pay union dues.
 Union dues are the amounts that such workers need to pay within 30 days after they are hired.

 What states are right-to-work states?

-While some states in the US have right-to-work laws, others do not.
+While some states in the US have right-to-work laws, others don’t.
 To see all US states and their status when it comes to right-to-work laws, take a look at the table below.

 We also included the “Notes” section in the table to explain any additional laws and regulations regarding labor unions and workers’ rights in the US.